Top of page

 Biography

-Christina E. Crawford is Associate Professor of Modern and Contemporary Architecture in the Art History Department at Emory University, faculty of Emory's Russian, East European, and Eurasian Studies Program, and 2021 recipient of the Emory Williams Distinguished Undergraduate Teaching Award.
+Christina E. Crawford is Masse-Martin NEH Professor of Art History (2022-2025), Associate Professor Modern and Contemporary Architecture in the Art History Department at Emory University, Associated Faculty of the Emory History Department, Faculty of Emory's Russian, East European, and Eurasian Studies Program, and 2021 recipient of the Emory Williams Distinguished Undergraduate Teaching Award.
+In 2023 she was visiting faculty at the Kharkiv School of Architecture (Ukraine).

-Her first book, Spatial Revolution: Architecture and Planning in the Early Soviet Union (Cornell University Press, 2022), establishes the foundations of early Soviet urban theory and practice and is the recipient of funding from the Millard Meiss Publication Fund of the College Art Association, and a Digital Publishing in the Humanities/TOME subsidy from Emory University.
-Detroit-Moscow-Detroit: An Architecture for Industrialization, 1917-1945, a co-edited volume on Soviet-American technical exchange during the late 1920s, will be published by MIT Press in 2023.
+Her first book, Spatial Revolution: Architecture and Planning in the Early Soviet Union (Cornell University Press, 2022), winner of the Southeast Chapter of the Society of Architectural Historians (SESAH) Book Award and Honorable Mention for the University of Southern California Book Prize in Literary and Cultural Studies, establishes the foundations of early Soviet urban theory and practice in three seminal industrial sites: Baku, Magnitogorsk, and Kharkiv, and is the recipient of funding from the Millard Meiss Publication Fund of the College Art Association, and a Digital Publishing in the Humanities/TOME subsidy from Emory University.
+She is also co-editor of Detroit-Moscow-Detroit: An Architecture for Industrialization, 1917-1945 (MIT Press, 2023) with Jean-Louis Cohen and Claire Zimmerman.

-Her new research, Atlanta Housing Interplay, funded by the Getty Foundation, the American Council of Learned Societies, the Graham Foundation for Advanced Studies in the Fine Arts, and the Digital Monograph Writers Workshop at Emory, supported by the Andrew W. Mellon Foundation, investigates international transfer of ideas about social housing using the first federally-funded housing projects in the US—Atlanta’s University and Techwood Homes (1933-37)—as principal nodes.
+Her new research, Atlanta Housing Interplay, funded by the Getty Foundation, the American Council of Learned Societies, and the Graham Foundation for Advanced Studies in the Fine Arts, investigates international transfer of ideas about social housing using the first federally-funded housing projects in the US—Atlanta's University and Techwood Homes (1933-37)—as principal nodes.

 She is the faculty advisor for the Architectural Studies Minor and the QSS Architectural Studies track.
 She advises topics on modern and contemporary architecture and urbanism.